Washington Bucket List: 26 Things to do in Washington State

 It is a popular dockside lunch stopover, having a unique vibe and lively scenes.
 It is an excellent place for food tours.

-You may also like our guide to Seattle in fall.
+You may also like our guide to Seattle in the fall.

 Bellingham and Skagit Valley

-Here you’ll also find Larrabee State Park, the 2,748-acre park along miles of shore line.
+You’ll also find Larrabee State Park, the 2,748-acre park along miles of shoreline.

 Yellow Red Purple Tulips Flowers Snow Mountains Skagit Valley Washington